-As an Owner/Founder and the Chief Executive Officer at New Method Wellness, Ed Blum brings a supportive but nononsense approach to the center.
+As an Owner/Founder and the Chief Executive Officer at New Method Wellness, Ed Blum brings a supportive no-nonsense approach to the center.
 He is passionate about recovery service and has been a crucial leader in the development of New Method Wellness, bringing the center’s strengths to the forefront.
 Ed’s hands-on, personable leadership style enables him to connect with clients during the course of their treatment; his vested interest in each person’s progress makes clients feel that they have a personal ally at the highest level of the organization.
 Ed cites the consistency and spiritual values of the company as its strengths, and he sees his contribution as rearticulating those fundamentals.
 Ed has a 30-year background as a successful business executive and has served in the military for 15 years.
 He enjoys cooking for crowds and loves to play golf.

 Having been in recovery for over 25 years, Hopson-Blum has been an active, vital member of the recovery community ever since she went into treatment in 1988.
 Her experience managing and directing a behavioral health treatment facility has its roots in Sober Pacific Living, a sober living house which opened its doors to clients with a passion for treatment and recovery.
 Susie Hopson-Blum used her professional expertise and personal experience to establish New Method Wellness, a substance abuse treatment center that takes a holistic approach to recovery.

-Bing Crosby, BA Chief Financial Officer, Owner
+BING CROSBY, BA Chief Financial Officer, Owner

 Bing is an Owner as well as the Chief Financial Officer at New Method Wellness.
 He oversees the organization’s payor relations, support services, information technology, legal, standards and compliance, and health information management areas.
 Having owned several businesses in the past including a daycare center, Bing is well suited to serve as our financial strategist.
 He is utilizing his financial management and strategic planning experience to help New Method Wellness continue to grow and provide cost effective services to clients and their families.
 After landing a football scholarship at Boise State University, Bing went on to graduate from Vanguard University with a bachelor’s degree in Business Administration.

-Brook McKenzie serves as the Clinical Outreach Coordinator and Family Liaison for New Method Wellness.
-As an experienced interventionist, Brook works directly with the family to facilitate an interruption of the loved one’s active addiction cycle, discontinue enabling factors, and to help expedite the loved one’s entry into treatment.
+Brook McKenzie serves as the Director of Clinical Outreach and Family Liaison for New Method Wellness.
+An experienced interventionist, Brook works directly with the family to facilitate an interruption of the loved one’s active addiction cycle, discontinue enabling factors, and help expedite the loved one’s entry into treatment.
 Born and raised in East Texas, Brook’s own family endured several years of pain and frustration at the hands of his addiction to drugs and alcohol.
 Today, he shares his past experiences freely with an eye towards mentoring families.

-Sue Anne Client Services Coordinator
+SUE ANNE TINYO, RADT-i Client Services Coordinator

 Sue Anne is our Client Services Coordinator at New Method Wellness.
 Sue Anne comes to New Method Wellness with a rich history of management work with business development and customer service.
 As the Client Services Coordinator, Sue Anne is often the first face our new clients see during the intake process and the last face they see during discharge.
 A constant with every client throughout their time at New Method Wellness and long after, Sue Anne coordinates check-ins with alumni and ensures that all clients transition efficiently back into their families, work and personal life as a sober member of society.
 She is extremely personable and kind, making her a valuable confidant for our clients.